 Possible Reason #2: Content might need work.

 Spam filters have certain things they look for in subject lines, as well as the actual body of the email.
 Luckily, this is pretty easy to fix.
+Click Here for a comprehensive guide on email content & subject line best practices & trouble-shooting.

 How To Fix:

 1. Subject Lines are the very first thing your contacts will see of your email, so you want to make them appealing and eye-catching, right?
 Absolutely, just be careful that when you do that you follow the rules that spam filters look for.
-This article is a great place to start!

 2. Sending an email that is one giant image is a big red flag for spam filters because spammers will try to sneak bad things past filters this way.
 The filter needs to be able to read what is in the email, so your best options are to break up the one big image into smaller images and also include text, or reiterate the message of the image below it in a text box.